SudeeptoBose/SudeeptoBose/README.md

 - 🔭 I’m currently working on ...
 Portfolio design using Webflow
 - 🌱 I’m currently learning ...
-Javascript, React & Next JS
+React, Next & Node JS - I know that is a lot of JavaScript
 - 👯 I’m looking to collaborate on ...
 UI/UX
 - 🤔 I’m looking for help with ...
 Node JS
 - 💬 Ask me about ...
 Anything